(Share from https://au.pcmag.com/feature/60541/beef-up-security-and-performance-with-network-segmentation; Author: )

 It’s worth noting that network segmentation isn’t really a Do-It-Yourself (DIY) project except for the smallest offices.
 But some reading will get you prepared to ask the right questions.
 The United States Cyber Emergency Readiness Team or US-CERT (part of the US Department of Homeland Security) is a good place to start, although their guidance is aimed at IoT and process control.
 Cisco has a detailed paper on segmentation for data protection that’s not vendor-specific.

 There are some vendors which provide useful information; however, we haven’t tested their products so we can’t tell you whether those will be useful.
 This information includes how-to tips from Sage Data Security, a best practices video from AlgoSec, and a dynamic segmentation discussion from network scheduling software provider HashiCorp.
-Finally, if you’re the adventurous type, security consultancy Bishop Fox offers a network segmentation DIY guide.
+Finally, if you’re the adventurous type, Cyber Security Consultancy Bishop Fox offers a network segmentation DIY guide.

 As far as the other benefits of segmentation beyond security, a segmented network may have performance benefits because network traffic on a segment may not have to compete with other traffic.
 This means the engineering staff won’t find its drawings being delayed by backups and the development folks may be able to do their testing without worrying about performance impacts from other network traffic.
 But before you can do anything, you need to have a plan.